Opinion | Will American democracy survive the next few years?

 We have not yet begun to grapple with what will happen if he does.
 Would a second Trump presidency be more restrained, more committed to the rule of law, less corrupt, less determined to twist our system into an autocracy?
 We all know the answer.

 If you try, you can write an optimistic story for 2022.
-The omicron wave could be the beginning of the end of the pandemic, after which covid will settle to a mere nuisance, always with us but not shaping the contours of our lives.
+The omicron wave could be the beginning of the end of the pandemic, after which covid-19 will settle to a mere nuisance, always with us but not shaping the contours of our lives.
 Democrats could pass some version of Build Back Better and then another reconciliation bill this year, which would ease the burdens Americans face and begin to create a more humane system of social supports.
 Inflation could fall as supply chain bottlenecks ease.

 All that is possible.
 But all of it will occur against the backdrop of a sweeping effort to destroy what we thought our system was supposed to embody.
 That is not in doubt; the question is how successful democracy’s enemies will be.